FarokhiHouman/CodeMosaic/README.md

    ```
    dotnet restore
    ```
-   (Includes Serilog for logging and Microsoft.CodeAnalysis.CSharp for Roslyn-based analysis; no other dependencies.)
+   (Includes Serilog for logging and Microsoft.CodeAnalysis.CSharp for Roslyn-based analysis; no MaterialDesign dependencies.)
 4. Build and run:
    ```
    dotnet build